scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         would put them on the wrong letter.
 Fixed.

 -   9 Feb 2001
-    -   Tweaked some include files so fontforge might compile under Irix
+    -   Tweaked some include files so websharpstudios might compile under Irix
     -   Added anti-aliasing code to the font view.
     -   Fixed bugs where server has 24bit depth but 32bit pixel size
     -   Added a resource which turn palettes off (so they stop trying to